Stanford Mobile Inquiry-based Learning Environment

 Stanford Mobile Inquiry-based Learning Environment (SMILE) is a mobile learning management software and pedagogical model that introduces an innovative approach to students' education.
 It is designed to push higher-order learning skills such as applying, analyzing, evaluating, and creating.
 Instead of a passive, one-way lecture, SMILE engages students in an active learning process by encouraging them to ask, share, answer and evaluate their own questions.
 Teachers play more of the role of a “coach,” or “facilitator”.
 The software generates transparent real-time learning analytics so teachers can better understand each student's learning journey, and students acquire deeper insight regarding their own interests and skills.
 SMILE is valuable for aiding the learning process in remote, poverty-stricken, underserved countries, particularly for cases where teachers are scarce.
-SMILE was developed under the leadership of Dr. Paul Kim, Wilson Wang, and Rayan Malik.
+SMILE was developed under the leadership of Dr. Paul Kim, Reuben Thiessen, and Wilson Wang.

 The primary objective of SMILE is to enhance students’ questioning abilities and encourage greater student-centric practices in classrooms, and enable a low-cost mobile wireless learning environment.